 4 effortless coastal kitchens

 Buttoned-up and beachy, this refined coastal kitchen from Bright.Bazaar pairs Torquay Matte countertops with two-tone cabinetry and brass accents.
 These white quartz countertops are an ideal marble alternative and provide classic contrast to the coastal blues and grays in this style blogger’s East Coast beach house.
-See more about this kitchen and why Will Taylor of Bright.Bazaar is one of our favorites to follow in this post.
+See this kitchen’s amazing before-and-after and find out why Will Taylor of Bright.Bazaar is one of our favorites to follow.
+See more ideas for pairing navy cabinets with Cambria in our roundup of blue kitchen ideas.

 This dreamy open kitchen epitomizes California cool with a striking Oakmoor kitchen island, mint green cabinets, warm woods, matte black pendants, and brass hardware.
 A waterfall edge for the kitchen island brings out every wave of the breathtaking quartz countertops.
-With white and sandy-beige tones and sweeping movement, Cambria’s Oakmoor design is at home in any coastal kitchen.
+With white and sandy-beige tones and sweeping movement that emulates wood grain, Cambria Oakmoor is at home in any coastal kitchen.

 A taste of the tropics

 With sea-blue swirls and soothing sandy tones, Cambria Kelvingrove is perfect for bringing a coastal color palette to life.
 This Gulf Coast kitchen pairs Kelvingrove countertops with turquoise cabinets on the island and white kitchen cabinets as the perimeter.
 A glossy tile backsplash evokes the texture and sheen of sea shells for an added coastal touch.
-See more colorful Gulf Coast style in our spotlight on designer Vern Yip’s Florida beach home.
+See more colorful Gulf Coast style in our spotlight on designer Vern Yip’s Florida beach home and get additional coastal ideas in our blue kitchen roundup.

 Relaxed lake-house style